Prime Splitting and Common Index Divisors in Radical Extensions: The factorization of primes above and not dividing in

 \begin{definition} Define the \textit{Wieferich difference} (of $a$ with respect to $p^m$ and $\gp$) to be $a^{p^{f-\mu+m}}-a$.
 We will be particularly interested in the $p$-adic valuation of this difference, which we will denote by

 We have suppressed $a$, $p^m$, and $\gp$ in the notation since context will make these clear. \end{definition}

 Definition \ref{Def: Wieferich} formalizes the extent to which a lift of a root of $x^{p^m}-a$ modulo $\gp$ remains a root of $x^{p^m}-a$.
-With our definition of the Wieferich difference solidified, the following theorem demonstrates that the factorization of $\gp$ in $K(\sqrt[p^m]{a})$ depends completely on this valuation $w$.
+With our definition of the Wieferich difference solidified, the following theorem demonstrates that the factorization of $\gp\Ocal_{K( \sqrt[p^m]{a})}$ depends heavily on $w$.